patovicens/margovia-js/README.md

 | One product workflow has several provider/tool calls | `margovia.track(...)` around wrapped clients or manual cost calls |
 | You use another paid API or custom provider | `startRun(...)`, `run.trackCost(...)`, `run.complete(...)` |

 `margovia.track(...)` is a workflow wrapper.
 It does not read provider token usage by itself.
-For AI cost tracking, use provider wrappers/helpers or manually report cost.
+For AI cost tracking, use a tracked provider client or manually report cost.

-## Easiest: tracked provider adapter
+## Easiest: tracked provider client

-Create a tracked provider adapter once, then call it with Margovia run fields and the real provider request.
+Create a tracked provider client once, then call it with Margovia fields and the real provider request.

+In plain English: keep using OpenAI or Anthropic, but send the customer and workflow name beside the provider request.

 ```ts
 import OpenAI from "openai";